-Bill Robinson graduated from Middleburg High School and joined the United States Marine Corps.
+Bill "Billy" Robinson graduated from Middleburg High School and joined the United States Marine Corps.
 He excelled in his duties and earned the rank of Sergeant.
-Upon honorable discharge, Bill enrolled at Pennsylvania State University, where he earned a degree in Agricultural Business Management.
+Upon honorable discharge, he enrolled at Pennsylvania State University, where he earned a degree in Agricultural Business Management.

 After graduation, Bill joined Kreamer Feed and began a storied career in the Agricultural Industry.
 He has held leadership positions with several organizations in the industry.
 These include the role of President for Blue Ribbon Poultry, BJE Realty, and Kreamer Feed, Inc. Bill currently serves as the President of BJE Poultry and the Chairman of the Board of Directors for both Kreamer Feed and BJE Poultry.

 Community and industry involvement have always been Bill's passion.
 He has served on many Boards of Directors including Penn Ag Industries, the Penn Ag Poultry Council, Selinsgrove Community Foundation, Central Pennsylvania Workforce Investment Board, Susquehanna Bank, Swineford National Bank, and Pennsylvania Certified Organic.
 Additionally, he served his community as a member of the Selinsgrove Area School District Board.

 He has been married to Teri Robinson since 1985.
 They reside in Freeburg, Pennsylvania on an organic poultry and crop farm.
 Bill and Teri have two adult daughters, Emily and Courtney.
 Bill enjoys fishing, traveling, vacationing in Puerto Rico, and most of all, spending time with his grandchildren, William and Lillian.